vault27/Foundation/routing.md

 - Generally some variant of Dijkstra's algorithm is used
 - LPM - Long Prefix Match - network with longest mask will be chosen from routing table.
 Default route has the shortest prefix and the lowest priority
 - Classful routing protocols (RIPv1 and IGRP) do not advertise subnet mask information
-- Discontinious networks - discontiguous ? - 192.168.1.0 > 10.2.3.0 > 192.168.3.0 -  ???
 - Contiguous network: A single classful network in which packets sent between every pair of subnets will pass only through subnets of that same classful network, without having to pass through subnets of any other classful network
-- Discontiguous network: A single classful network in which packets sent between at least one pair of subnets must pass through subnets of a different classful network
+- Discontiguous network: A single classful network in which packets sent between at least one pair of subnets must pass through subnets of a different classful network - 192.168.1.0 > 10.2.3.0 > 192.168.3.0
-- Split horizon -
+- Split horizon - loop-prevention technique used in distance-vector routing protocols - router will not advertise a route back out the same interface from which it learned that route

 ## Administrative distances